-One is not to sit next to the opposite gender if another seat is available or one will have erotic thoughts.
-If there are no seats available, it is permitted to do so long as one will not entertain erotic thoughts.
+One is not to sit next to the opposite gender on a bus/train/plain if another seat is available or it will lead one to have erotic thoughts.
+If there are no seats available, it is permitted to do so, so long as one will not entertain erotic thoughts.
 This applies even if one’s side will brush against the other person while sitting.
-[One may not demand a person of the opposite gender to move seats in order so he can sit in a Mehadrin way, and one is not to make an issue of it if it may offend the person.]
+[One may not demand a person of the opposite gender to move seats in order so he can sit in a Mehadrin way, and one is not to make an issue of it, if it may offend the person.]

-The famous Posek, Rav Shlomo Zalman Aurbach, once had a woman sit next to him on the bus he took regularly to Bayit Vagan.
-He regularly sat right behind the bus driver and people avoided sitting in the second seat out of respect for the great Rabbi.
+The famous Posek, Rav Shlomo Zalman Aurbach, once had a woman sit next to him on the bus he regularly took to Bayit Vagan.
+He frequently sat right behind the bus driver and people avoided sitting in the second seat out of respect for the great Rabbi.
 In this instance, the bus driver, noticing the situation, stopped the bus and wanted to request from the woman to sit elsewhere, however Rav Shlomo Zalman caught him before the act and told him to continue driving.
-A few stops later Rav Shlomo Zalman went off the bus, still not having reached his destination.
+A few stops later Rav Shlomo Zalman went off the bus prior to reaching his destination.
 Upon being question by his students who took interest in this occurrence he explained that on the one hand he did not feel comfortable sitting next to the woman, even though it is permitted from the letter of the law, and on the other hand he did not want to embarrass the woman and possibly cause her to dislike Frum people.
 He thus decided to get off the bus a few stops later in an inconspicuous manner that will not embarrass her.

 Rogatchaver ibid “Ein Bezeh Mishum Kiur” based on Tosafus Sotah 19a that the Kohen held the hand of the Sotah using a towel and thus there was no Kiur

 The reason: As the clothing separate between them.
-[Rogatachaver ibid]
+[Rogatchaver ibid]